ubco-W2022T2-data301/project-group46/README.md

 - genre
 - description

-Although there is no record of how the dataset was collected, the data was collected in mid-2021 and provided by Shivam Bansal on Kaggle, an online community platform for data scientists and machine learning enthusiasts.
+Although the dataset's collection method is unclear, it was gathered in mid-2021 and provided by Shivam Bansal on Kaggle, a community platform for data scientists and machine learning enthusiasts.

-The dataset provides a snapshot of the content available on each platform up until mid-2021, which is why it's worth noting that the datasets may not be 100% comprehensive or accurate as per current trends.
-Regardless, the datasets can be used to analyze trends over a period of time in movie and TV show genres across platforms and countries, which can be useful for researchers studying the streaming industry.
-Information about the directors and cast members for each show or movie can be valuable for analyzing trends and patterns in the movie and TV industries.
-Combining the datasets offers a comprehensive overview of the movies and TV shows offered by the top streaming platforms, making it easier to compare the offerings.
+The dataset provides a snapshot of available content on each platform up to mid-2021, which is why the datasets may not be 100% comprehensive or accurate with current trends.
+Nevertheless, the datasets allow for analysis of trends over time in genres across platforms and countries, useful for researchers studying the streaming industry.
+Information about directors and cast members can be valuable for analyzing industry patterns.
+Combining the datasets offers a comprehensive overview of streaming platform offerings for comparison.

 ## Team Members